By Emily Brooks · Oct 24, 2025

 5. Click Save.

-Option B: Create a new monitor manually
+Option B: Create from scratch

 1. Click "New Monitor".